 S'Cool Sounds was founded early in 2002 out of a desire to share the joy of music-making with NYC children.
 Since graduating music conservatory, I had always enjoyed opportunities to teach aspiring young professionals as well as communicate with and connect to audiences.
 The richness of my own experiences, however, magnified a painful awareness that many children in my community faced barriers to accessing their own musical voices.
 The process of learning to play an instrument far transcends the music it generates, with gains in self-expression, connectivity, and creativity that literally impact a lifetime.
 I founded S'Cool Sounds so that I could share this transformative experience with the children of my community.

-Now in its fifteenth year, S'Cool Sounds was first established as a pilot program at The Ella Baker School, a public school in New York City.
+Now in its seventeenth year, S'Cool Sounds was first established as a pilot program at The Ella Baker School, a public school in New York City.
 By 2003, the program was already featured by Valerie Strauss of the Washington Post in an article highlighting philosophies and techniques of innovative teachers.
 One of my favorite quotes from that article was from then nine-year-old Nyja Poe who said, “This music helps me express my feelings.
 I thought I couldn’t play the recorder - now I know I can, and if I can play the recorder, I can play almost any instrument.
 And I can learn other new things, too.”
-Since then, S’Cool Sounds has reached thousands of local students and currently provides hands-on weekly musical instruction to over 700 children throughout New York City.
+Since then, S’Cool Sounds has reached thousands of local students and currently provides hands-on weekly musical instruction to hundreds of children throughout New York City.

 — Nina Stern, Artistic Director